 It's important to mention signs or symptoms of depression to your doctor.
 Cardiac rehabilitation programs can be effective in preventing or treating depression after a heart attack.

 - Attend cardiac rehabilitation.
 Many hospitals offer programs that may start while you're in the hospital and, depending on the severity of your attack, continue for weeks to months after you return home.
 Cardiac rehabilitation programs generally focus on four main areas — medications, lifestyle changes, emotional issues and a gradual return to your normal activities.

 Sex after a heart attack

 Some heart medications may affect sexual function.
 If you're having problems with sexual dysfunction, talk to your doctor.
-He or she may be able to help you pinpoint the problem and seek the appropriate treatment.

-- Heart attack.
+- What is a heart attack?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/heartattack/printall-index.html.
-Accessed March 21, 2013.
+Accessed Sept.
+12, 2014.

 - Crawford MH, ed.
 Current Diagnosis & Treatment: Cardiology.
 3rd ed.
 New York, N.Y.: The McGraw-Hill Companies; 2009. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=8.
-Accessed March 22, 2013.
+Accessed Sept.
+14, 2014.

 You Are ...
 The Campaign for Mayo Clinic